BeejLuig/bjcant.dev/content/blog/cancel-fetch-with-abortcontroller/index.md

 ---
-  title: Cancel Fetching with AbortController
+  title: Cancel Fetch with AbortController
   description:
-  date: 2019-11-25
+  date: 2019-12-01
 ---

 If you are like me, you have wondered if there is a way to cancel a fetch request.
 Well, there is good news: most modern browsers now support the [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) API, which we can use to do just that!
 Let's see how it works.